Skip to product information

 • Vintage: 1972 - 1977

 • Details: This is a beautiful set of 6 heavy amber glasses.
-They have a short foot/stem, traditionally called "Low Sherbet", so it's appropriate to use for sherbet and ice cream but make wonderful dessert cups for vanilla pudding, rice pudding or other creamy desserts as well as fruit cups.
-The pattern has the well recognized lines of the Fairfield pattern and forms a flower at the cup base as well as on the foot base.
+They have a short foot/stem, traditionally called "Champagne Glasses", or "Low Sherbet", so they're appropriate champagne (these are called champagne coupes), but also perfect as dessert glasses for sherbet, ice cream and many other desserts and fruit cups.
+The pattern has the well recognized lines of Fairfield from Anchor Hocking, it forms a flower at the cup base as well as on the foot base.
 Anchor Hocking manufactured this pattern from 1972 to 1977.
-The glass looks very retro, mid-century modern, but it can also be added to a more traditional setting, even a country or farmhouse setting would work for these pretty glasses.
-Would look great outside at a barbecue or picnic setting as the amber glass reflects light very nicely.
-Wonderful on a Fall table setting.
+Wonderful on a table set for Fall table setting.
 If you don't need as many glasses, we also carry a set of 6.
-This is a set of 8 glasses, shipping will need a lot of packaging to get to you safely and will be heavy, please keep that in mind at check-out.
+This is a and Thanksgiving.
+This is a set of 8 glasses, they will need a lot of packaging to get to you safely and shipping will be heavy, please keep that in mind at check-out.

 • Material: Pressed Glass